 First off, you don't really "sharpen" garbage disposal blades.
 The reason they quit working effectively is because bits of food and grime can build up in the grooves of the appliance.
 Cleaning the blades will help them work better.
 Grinding up ice cubes or citrus fruit peelings (cut into small pieces) is an effective way to clean the blades.

 Toxic drain cleaners are hard on both your pipes and your appliance.
 If you want to use a drain cleaner, we recommend using an environmentally safe one such as Pipe Shield®, which is specifically formulated to prevent organic materials such as fats, grease, soaps and detergents from building up inside drains and causing.

 Pouring boiling hot water down a drain does help loosen grime and wash it away.
 It is a good practice to pour the hot water down most drains once a week.
-However, because the hot water is hard on the rubber parts of the disposer, you might want to pour it down the disposal drain less often.
+However, hot water can be hard on the rubber parts of a garbage disposaler, so you will want to pour it down the disposal drain less often.